Bubble-Protocol/seedling/docs/about.md

 6. **Different Hosting Options**:

-   Publish your content from other platforms or take full control of your content with fully decentralised hosting.
+   Publish your content from other platforms or take full control of your content with decentralised hosting.

-7. **Novel Funding Options For Authors, Influencers & Publishers**:
+7. **Novel Funding Options**:

    Add subscriptions, donations and profit sharing models into your channel.
 Open your channel to investors to raise funds for a share of tips and subscriptions.